ignite/cli/docs/docs/network/05-coordination.md

 It might be the case if, for example, a chain failed to launch because of some validators, and they must be removed from genesis.
 The participant must provide the address of the validator account (same format as genesis account).

-Any prefix can be used for the Bech32 address, it is automatically converted in `spn` on the Ignite Chain.
+Any prefix can be used for the Bech32 address, it is automatically converted into `spn` on the Ignite Chain.

 The request removes only the gentx from the genesis but not the associated account balance.